dvberkel/chef-solo-laptop/README.md

 Chef Solo Laptop
 ================

-This repository contains chef cookbooks and recipes for the provision of my laptop.
+This repository contains chef cookbooks and recipes for the provisioning of my laptop.

 Chef